Speech-Rule-Engine/speech-rule-engine/README.md

 NodeJS version of the ChromeVox speech rule engine.
 Forked from ChromeVox release 1.31.0

 There are two ways of useing this engine.
 Either as a package via npm or by building it as a standalone tool.
+The former is the easiest way to use the speech rule engine via its Api and is the preferred option if you just want to include it in your project.
+The latter is useful if you want to use the speech rule engine in batch mode or interactivley to add your own code.

 Node Module
 -----------